A DWI Charge is Not an Automatic Conviction in Louisiana

 For this reason, it is equally important for defendants to refrain from saying anything incriminating or, really, saying anything at all.
 It’s no joke when a police officer states that “you have the right to remain silent.”
-Admitting, or in some cases even suggesting any wrongdoing can be used as evidence against the defense.
+Admitting, or in some cases even suggesting any wrongdoing can be used as evidence against against you by the prosecution.

-Instead, allow a seasoned lawyer with a successful track record to handle the case for you.
-Machines and police officers are both known to be prone to error though admittedly in different ways.
+Instead, allow a seasoned lawyer with a successful track record to handle your defense for you.
+Breathalyzers and police officers are both known to be prone to error though admittedly in different ways.
 For example, a breathalyzer can malfunction and a police officer can improperly conduct a field sobriety test.

-Lawyers Can Negotiate on Your Behalf
+Let Us Negotiate on Your Behalf

-There have also been cases where a sentence has been lightened for other factors, like an exemplary prior record or it is believed that jail time or heavy fines could severely impact the defendant’s dependents.
-These instances can be used by an expert lawyer to fight for a lesser sentence or even dismiss a case outright.
+There have also been cases where a sentence has been lightened due to other factors, like an exemplary prior record or it is believed that jail time or heavy fines could severely impact the defendant’s dependents.
+These instances can be used by an expert DWI lawyer to fight for a lesser sentence or even dismiss a case outright.

 Don’t Drink and Drive